OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   *  27001 Control 5.9: Inventory of information and other associated assets.
 Gap: good coverage with the obvious particularity that technical data science details can be sensitive.
 As soon as this is identified, depending process such as security requirements, risk analysis and awarenss traing will take care of the threat.
 It starts with identifying this information as an asset.
   * See [OpenCRE on data classification and handling](https://www.opencre.org/cre/074-873).
 Gap: idem

 * DATAMINIMIZE.
 Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.
 A special form of data minimization is to statistically analyse which records or fields in a trainset are superfluous to achieving sufficient performance, and then remove those (Datascience).
+Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.
 Links to standards:
   * Represented anywhere in data management standards?